Explore Digital Forensic Science

 Advance your career with a top-ranked, award-winning, and nationally recognized digital forensics education.
-Champlain's online master's degree in digital forensic science develops students into scientists through an inspired, cutting-edge curriculum, closely aligned with emerging technology and new trends in the industry.
+Champlain's online master's in digital forensics degree develops students into scientists through an inspired, cutting-edge curriculum, closely aligned with emerging technology and new trends in the industry.

 A Nationally Recognized Leader in Digital Forensics